-REAL LEATHER – WHAT DOES THAT actually MEAN?
+REAL LEATHER – What does that actually mean?

-Rest easy gentlemen, we have put together a short guide that will make you leather experts in 5 minutes.
+We have put together a short guide that will make you leather experts in 5 minutes.

 Here is a general overview of the different types of leather available on the market.